alexmorosmarco/webapps-training/README.md

-# Web-apps training course exercises and solutions.
+# Web-apps training course exercises and solutions

 ## Exercises
 All the exercises are in English.
 Each one has the problem defined in code comments in the "problem" folder.
 And has the code solution in the "solution" folder.